 Take vitamin C and niacinamide, for example.
 They’re both antioxidants, which is fantastic for your skin.
 However, when used together, they can neutralize each other’s powers.

-But hey, no need to give up on that gorgeous skin glow and collagen boost that vitamin C brings.
+But hey, there’s no need to give up on that gorgeous skin glow and collagen boost that vitamin C brings.
 Just use them at different times or in separate products, and you’ll keep your skin shining bright.

 High Concentration Of Acidic Ingredients